kevinhodges/superawesome-challenge/README.md

 npm t
 ```

-Once the tests have completed running you can view the coverage report in `./coverage/index.html`
+**Hint:** Once the tests have completed running you can view the coverage report in `./coverage/index.html`

 ### Performance